zuozhenggh/learning-library/developer-library/microservices-with-converged-db/apex/apex.md

     ![](images/create-workspace-inv.png)

-5. After the workspace is created, click the **INVENTORYUSER** link in the success message.
+5. After the workspace has been created, click the **INVENTORYUSER** link in the success message.
 This will log you out of APEX administration so that you can log into your new workspace.

     ![](images/select-inv.png)